BIPES/BIPES/README.md

 ```
 make offline
 ```
-This version does to require a server since it has all core files concatanated at `ui/index_offline.html`, just open this file in a browser.
+This version does not require a server since it has all core files concatanated at `ui/index_offline.html`, just open this file in a browser.
 It will also create a `bipes_offline.zip`.

 BIPES integrates WebREPL and Blockly. considere cloning these submodules into the same folder to update these core files: